1

 Realize the 'sync contacts' use case

-Start by implementing the synchronize contacts use case to ensure the customers or suppliers across your database and your customer’s accounting system are in sync.
+Start by implementing the synchronize contacts use case to ensure the customers across your database and your user’s accounting platform are in sync.

 2

-You will need to specify a general ledger Account or an Item on each line of the Invoice or Bill.
-These could be stored in your database or be based on user input, but more likely it will be sensible to fetch it from the customer’s accounting or ERP system:
+You will usually need to specify a general ledger account or an item on each line of the invoice.
+These could be stored in your database or be based on user input, but most likely it will be sensible to fetch it from the user’s accounting platform by calling the GET /accounts endpoint.

 3